redvars/peacock/src/components/button/readme.md

 ### `setFocus() => Promise<void>`

-Sets focus on the native `button` in `goat-button`.
+Sets focus on the native `button` in `pc-button`.
 Use this method instead of the global `button.focus()`.

 #### Returns